GoogleCloudPlatform/community/tutorials/standalone-tensorflow-raspberry-pi/index.md

 1. Log into the Raspberry Pi

 1. Install required system packages.
 Several packages are required to successfully install gsutil from PyPI.
 You can install them with the following command:
     ```
     sudo apt-get install gcc python-dev python-setuptools libffi-dev
     ```

-1. Install pip
+1. Install pip.
 We recommend using the pip installer.
 You can install it with the following command:
     ```
 	sudo apt-get install python-pip
 	```

-1. Install gsutil from PyPI
+1. Install gsutil from PyPI.
 To install gsutil from PyPI, use the following command:
 	```
     sudo pip install gsutil
     ```